Signed Into Law

 Which agencies enforce HB1244?

-HB1244 is enforced by County Appraisal Districts and Chief Appraisers.
+HB1244 is enforced by Chief Appraisers and County Appraisal Districts.

 Q

-The compliance urgency for HB1244 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1244 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q